drain flies

 What Are Drain Flies and Why Are They in Your Bathroom?

-• Drains stay wet most of the time
+• They stay wet for the majority times

-That slimy layer inside the drain is where they lay eggs.
+The slimy layer that lies inside the drain is the place where eggs can be laid.

 How to Get Rid of Drain Flies Step by Step